enterstudio/WiFI-RGBWW-module/README.md

 # MQTT Topics

-All topics have the same format.
-Currently, they all begin with `/openHAB/Bedroom_ESP/` and have the individual channel following:
+After connecting to the WiFi network, the H801 will subscribe to all topics under `/openHAB/hostname/channel` where the hostname is the hostname of the H801 module, e.g. `ESP_F000BA`, and the following channels are supported:

+ * `Build` - this will be published when the ESP boots, so you can see the new device without serial
  * `Reset` - publishing this will perform a reboot of the ESP
+ * `Config` - publishing this will perform a reboot of the ESP
  * `RGB` - semicolon-separated triple for the RGB channels with range 0..100, i.e. `100;100;100` for white
  * `HSV` - comma-separated H,S,V values as used by OpenHAB (H: 0..360, S/V: 0..100)
  * `Fader` - color cycling with varying speed, range 0..100.
 Will be turned off (and re-published) when HSV or RGB are written to
  * `SW1` - W1 output, range 0..100
  * `SW2` - W2 output, range 0..100
- * `LED1` - green on-board LED, range 0..1
+ * `LED1` - green on-board LED, 0 / 100
- * `LED2` - red on-board LED, range 0..1
+ * `LED2` - red on-board LED, 0 / 100

 # License